MaxOffice/VBA-PowerPoint/CONTRIBUTING.md

 ### Packages

-A _package_ provides some unique features, and is represented by a directory under the `pakckages` directory in this repository.
+A _package_ provides some unique features, and is represented by a directory under the `packages` directory in this repository.
 Packages may contain VBA modules, class modules, and userforms.

 ### Actions